 The non-employee Directors of the Board will regularly meet in Executive Session without management at the regularly scheduled Board meetings.
 The Lead Director, if one has been selected, will preside at all Executive Sessions.
 If a Lead Director has not been selected the non-employee Directors will choose a non-employee Director to preside at the Executive Sessions.

 There are currently three standing Committees: Audit, Compensation and Corporate Governance and Nominating.
 From time to time there may be occasions in which the Board may want to form a new Committee or disband a current Committee, depending upon the circumstances.
 The charter of each Committee will be developed by the Committee and recommended to the full Board for approval.

 2. COMMITTEE ASSIGNMENTS

-The Corporate Governance and Nominating Committee are responsible, with consideration for the desires of individual Directors, for recommending to the Board the assignment of Board members to various Committees (including Committee Chairs).
+The Corporate Governance and Nominating Committee is responsible, with consideration for the desires of individual Directors, for recommending to the Board the assignment of Board members to various Committees (including Committee Chairs).
 The Corporate Governance and Nominating Committee also will recommend to the Board the Directors to fill any vacancies on the Committees.
 Committees will be composed of at least two members and will consist of independent Directors only.
 Committees will be organized and committee assignments made once each year by the Board at its annual meeting.
 The Board believes that consideration should be given to rotating Committee members from time to time.
-However, the Board does not consider that such a rotation should be mandated as policy since there may be reasons to maintain an individual Director’s Committee membership.
+However, the Board does not consider that such a rotation should be mandated as policy since there may be reasons to maintain an individual Director's Committee membership.
 The Board may remove a member from membership on any Committee at any time, with or without cause.